thorsten-l/ESP8266-AZ-Envy/firmware-upload/README.md

 ## Initial Firmware Upload via USB

-If you want to upload this Firmware for the very first time on your AZ-Envy Device you have to do it via USB.
+If you upload this Firmware for the very first time on your AZ-Envy Device you have to do it via USB.

 ### Flash-Mode for USB-Upload
 To upload a new Firmware via USB you have to put your AZ-Envy in `flash-mode`.